halessi/Covid19_Model/README.md

 # SEIRD Model of COVID 19 Transmission

-This libary was created to vidually model the spread of COVID19 in a population using the SEIRD compartmental model.
-By using real world values realated to COVID19, such as death rate, time of asymptomatic infection, and average duration of infection the dynamics of diseae transmission can be modeled.
+This libary was created to visually model the spread of COVID19 in a population using the SEIRD compartmental model.
+By using real world values related to COVID19, such as death rate, time of asymptomatic infection, and average duration of infection, the dynamics of disease transmission can be modeled.
 For any questions or comments, please reach out to ***h_alessi@coloradocollege.edu*** or ***g_nahass@coloradocollege.edu***.

 This model was created more as a visual tool to demonstrate the utility of social distancing in regard to preventing massive hospital overflow and the overall rate of disease progession throughout a population.
 As such, this model should not be used to inform any personal health decisions as it does not take into consideration countless other varibles that affect COVID19 spread.
 Please consult the CDC for the most up to date information regarding COVID19.